tmfg/digitraffic/_developments/tie-datex2_muuttuvat_merkit-en.md

 date: 2020-04-01
 ---

-Datex2-api supports information from variable speed limit and other changing signs.
+Datex II API supports information from variable speed limit and other changing signs.